-- a) [Add: Share program examples; make language actionable below] - b) Incentivize agricultural conservation easements and covenants that: - i) Enable cultural land management. - ii) Provide flexibility for producers and land stewards to respond to changing environmental and market conditions. - iii) Allow for building infrastructure that is necessary for land stewards to live on the land, such as housing. - c) Fund intermediary landholders to develop necessary infrastructures on the land to support a profitable agricultural business before placing a conservation easement on the land.
+- a) Incentivize agricultural conservation easements and covenants that: - i) Enable cultural land management. - ii) Provide flexibility for producers and land stewards to respond to changing environmental and market conditions. - iii) Allow for building infrastructure that is necessary for land stewards to live on the land, such as housing. - b) Fund intermediary landholders to develop necessary infrastructures on the land to support a profitable agricultural business before placing a conservation easement on the land.

-Facilitate equitable transition of private lands
+4. Facilitate equitable transition of private lands